l1ving/l1ving/index.md

-<h3 align="left">hey, i'm liv! i'm just some kotlin / java dev looking for work</h3>
+<h3 align="left">hey, i'm liv! i'm just some kotlin / java dev</h3>

-You're free to hire me, I'm available nearly whenever, just contact me!
-I prefer to work remotely, but if you're in Ontario, Canada just hit me up and we can work something out!
+I currently have a part time job, but if we can work around my school and work schedule I'm free to do small projects.
+More information, including my experience, accomplishments and PGP key can be found on my website.

 ### 📫 You can contact me at
   - `living#0076` (<9h)